Imperal Docs

 • OpenAPI specs relocated from docs/openapi/ to tests/fixtures/openapi/ — semantically they were always test fixtures, never user-facing documentation.

-• README.md rewritten under canonical positioning ("Imperal Cloud is the world's first AI Cloud OS.
+• README.md rewritten under canonical positioning ("Imperal Cloud is the first ICNLI AI Cloud OS.
 Webbee 🐝 is its agent.") and trimmed of inline release notes (CHANGELOG.md is the single source of release history).

 • GitHub repo description and homepage updated.